Elysium-Game-Studio/unreal-coding-conventions/README.md

 4.4. __DO__ uppercase the first letter of acronyms, only, e.g. `FHOATXmlStreamReader`, not `FHOATXMLStreamReader`.

-4.5. __DO__ add a virtual destructor to classes with virtual member functions.

-4.6. __DO__ mark classes that are not meant to be derived from as `final`.
-This should be the default for non-interface classes.
-Care has to be taken when removing the `final` keyword from a class when inheritance is required.
-Classes that are already derived don't need to be marked as `final` by default: In the most common case there is no reason to prevent further inheritance.

-4.7. __DO__ use a non-virtual destructor in `final` classes unless they are already derived.

-4.8. __DO__ use `struct`s for data containers, only.
+4.5. __DO__ use `struct`s for data containers, only.
 They shouldn't contain any logic beyond simple validation or need any destructors.

 ## 5. Constructors

-5.1. __DO__ mark each constructor that takes exactly one argument as `explicit`, unless it's a copy constructor or the whole point of the constructor is to allow implicit casting.
-This minimizes wrong use of the constructor.

-5.2 __DO NOT__ define empty constructors/destructors that do nothing (with an empty body or with `= default`) unless required.

-5.3 __CONSIDER__ defining a deleted copy constructor/copy assignment operator for classes and structs that should not be copied (e.g. ones that contain a lot of data).
+5.1 __CONSIDER__ defining a deleted copy constructor/copy assignment operator for classes and structs that should not be copied (e.g. ones that contain a lot of data).

 ## 6. Functions

 6.1. __DO__ use PascalCase for functions names.

-6.2. __DO NOT__ add a space between function name and parameter list:

-      // Right:
-      void Tick(float DeltaSeconds);

-      // Wrong:
-      void Tick (float DeltaSeconds);

-6.3. __DO__ pass each object parameter that is not a basic type (`int`, `float`, `bool`, `enum`, or pointers) by reference-to-const.
-This is faster, because it is not required to do a copy of the object.
-Also, this is required for exposing the property in blueprints:

-      bool GetObjectsAtWorldPosition(const FVector& WorldPositionXY, TArray<FHitResult>& OutHitResults);

-6.4. __DO__ prefix function parameter names with `Out` if they are passed by reference and the function is expected to write to that value.
+6.2. __DO__ prefix function parameter names with `Out` if they are passed by reference and the function is expected to write to that value.
 This makes it obvious that the value passed in this argument will be replaced by the function.
 If an `Out` parameter is also a boolean, put the `b` before the `Out` prefix, e.g. `bOutResult`.

-6.5. __DO__  flag methods as `const` if they do not modify the object.

-6.6. __CONSIDER__ writing functions with six parameters or less.
+6.3. __CONSIDER__ writing functions with six parameters or less.
 For passing more arguments, pass instead a `struct` containing all the parameters (which sensible defaulted values), and/or refactor your function.

-6.7. __CONSIDER__ using enum values instead of boolean function parameters.

-      // Right:
-      ShowMessageBox(TEXT("Nice Title"), TEXT("Nice Text"), MessageBox::MESSAGEBOX_BUTTONS_OK);

-      // Wrong: Meaning of third parameter is not immediately obvious.
-      ShowMessageBox(TEXT("Nice Title"), TEXT("Nice Text"), false);

-6.8. __AVOID__ providing function implementations in header files.
+6.4. __AVOID__ providing function implementations in header files.
 Use inline functions judiciously, as they force rebuilds even in files which don't use them.
 Inlining should only be used for trivial accessors and when profiling shows there is a benefit to doing so.
-Be even more conservative in the use of FORCEINLINE.
 All code and local variables will be expanded out into the calling function and will cause the same build time problems caused by large functions.
-Don't use inlining or templates for functions which are likely to change over a hot reload.

-6.9. __AVOID__ using BlueprintPure for functions that do non-trivial amount of work.
+6.5. __AVOID__ using BlueprintPure for functions that do non-trivial amount of work.
 Keep in mind that Pure functions don't cache their results, so it's easy to do a lot of duplicated work by misusing them in Blueprints.

 ## 7. Variables